Welcome to our next installment of Anatomy of a Ted Talk!

 In this talk, green entrepreneur Achenyo Idachaba shares her story about changing the stories in her community.
 From stories of destruction to stories of creation.
 Achenyo recognized an opportunity in the destructive and invasive growth of water hyacinth, a beautiful flowering plant that’s actually an invasive aquatic weed that clogs waterways, stops trade, interrupts schooling and disrupts everyday life.

-A while back, I introduced you to the FRAMEWORK we use with our clients to create their talks.
+In a previous Anatomy of a Ted Talk, I introduced you to the FRAMEWORK we use with our clients to create their talks.
 It breaks down the presentation into different key elements that contribute to an overall great talk.
-This is NOT A FORMULA – it’s a simple framework– the box which holds the sand– so that you can create your unique, authentic talk!
+However, this is NOT A FORMULA – it’s a simple framework– the box which holds the sand– so that you can create your unique, authentic talk!

 Let’s take a look at how Achenyo’s powerful 7-minute talk fits in with the framework!